plando2act/WaterFlowMeter/README.md

 ![Done](https://github.com/plando2act/WaterFlowMeter/blob/main/NodeMCUFirmware44.PNG)

 After the programming is done, reset the power to the NodeMCU and:
-- search for ESP_Easy_0
+- search for an ESP_Easy_0 Wi-Fi network.
+The NodeMCU will create that network and it awaits to be configured via a browser.
+- Password is 'configesp' to get connected
 - Browse to 192.168.4.1  (may work different per browser Safari and Chrome worked, also iPad and Android phones were successfull)
-- the wizzard will start, try setting the credentials for your local Wi-Fi.
+- the wizzard will start, only set the credentials for your local Wi-Fi.
 Once done, reset the device.
-It will try and connect to your Wi-Fi
+It will try and connect to your Home Wi-Fi
-- After reset it will appear on network if all works fine ( it needs a reset to restart the Webserver interface)
+- After reset it will appear on network if all works fine (it needs that reset to restart the Webserver interface)

-If you reached this point, then it is time to start Setting up Domoticz because we need to get a device number for the Waterflow sensor first.
+If you reached this point, then it is time to start setting up Domoticz because we need to get a device number for the Waterflow sensor first.

 # Software in Domoticz
 Like mentioned at the start of the article, Domoticz is used.
 Eventually it will look like this: